-Complimentary registration for AAS & Division meetings (except where published Division policies differ from the following) is available to working press, as defined in the first section below.
-In addition to providing access to all scientific sessions and other activities open to paid registrants, a press badge provides priority access to news briefings, quiet space in the interview room, and working space (as available) and a mailbox in the press room.
-Certain paid registrants may be granted press privileges as well, as described in the second section below.
-Complimentary press registration is not available for pre-meeting workshops with registration fees separate from the regular meeting-registration fee.
+Complimentary registration for AAS & Division meetings (except where published Division policies differ from the following) is available to working press, as defined below.
+A press badge provides priority access to news briefings, access to all sessions and activities open to paid registrants, quiet space in the interview room, and working space and a mailbox in the press room.
+Complimentary press registration is not available for pre-meeting workshops with separate registration fees.

 Who is eligible for complimentary press registration?

 - Journalists who are employed by bona fide media organizations.Required credentials: press card or business card clearly showing your media affiliation and position; letter of introduction from an editor of a recognized publication in any print, broadcast, or electronic medium; OR sample of relevant bylined work published within the last three years.

 - Freelance science writers/editors/producers, including documentary filmmakers, internet science communicators, and content producers for museum or planetarium news services.

 - Public-information officers (PIOs) of recognized scientific societies, educational institutions, government agencies, and ground- or space-based observatories.Required credentials: business card clearly showing your position, such as science writer or editor, public-affairs officer, or public-information specialist; letter of introduction from a cognizant supervisor; OR recent sample of relevant material distributed to the press, such as a news release or media advisory, on which you are listed as a media contact.